-Social Security benefits are extremely important if you are disabled and unable to work.
+Social Security benefits are extremely important for people with disabilities who are unable to work.
 Without these benefits, your quality of life can be drastically reduced.
-Unfortunately, seeking and obtaining benefits is a difficult process full of regulations and how these regulations will be interpreted by the individuals responsible for reviewing your claim.
+Unfortunately, seeking and obtaining benefits is a difficult process.
+There are many regulations and their interpretation will affect how government reviewers treat your claim.

 Reason 1: There Was Not Enough Evidence